 We began flying surveys and capturing additional bears on 19 May.
-Wind in the mountains forced us to stop flying when only 70% and 50% of the survey was completed on 19 and 20 May, respectively.
-Conditions on both days were poor, with partial snow cover on much of the area, poor lighting, and gusty winds.
-No survey was possible on 21 May, although we did some capture work.
+Wind in the mountains forced us to stop flying when only 70% and 50% of the survey was completed on 19 and 20 May.
+Conditions on both days were poor, with poor lighting, gusty winds, and partial, blotchy snow cover on much of the area.
+No survey was possible on 21 May, though we did capture work.
 The survey on 22 May was 90% complete when ongoing drizzle turned to snow and ice, forcing planes home.
-Because the unsurveyed portions were minor (only 2 of the 10 survey areas were incomplete) in relation to normal bear movements and the distribution of collared and uncollared bears, this survey was considered adequate to meet the assumption of equal sightability.
+Because the unsurveyed portions were small (only 2 of 10 survey areas were incomplete) in relation to normal bear movements and the distribution of collared and uncollared bears, this survey was considered adequate to meet the assumption of equal sightability.
 On the following day (23 May) there was 6-10" of new snow on the entire area.
-Tracking conditions in the higher elevations made sighting probabilities excellent, while conditions in the lower hills with higher vegetation and numerous moose and caribou remained difficult for spotters.
-Following the airplane crash of Webb and Bowen that day, we halted operations for a day and began again on May 24.
+Tracking conditions in the higher elevations made sighting probabilities there near perfect, yet conditions in the lower hills with higher vegetation and numerous moose and caribou remained difficult for spotters.
+Following the airplane crash of Webb and Bowen that day, we halted operations for a day to regroup and began again on May 24.
 Spotting conditions were, again, difficult in middle elevations where snow or ground was patchy, but sighting probabilities of bears were good in comparison to other studies (Miller et al. 1997).
-We completed field operations from Mendeltna on May 25 but elected to mount one more survey without helicopter captures a week later.
-This was done to address a concern with small numbers of uncollared bears seen in the last 2 surveys, a possible indication of sighting heterogeneity that would bias population estimates (see below).
+We completed field operations from Mendeltna on May 25, but elected to mount 1 more survey without helicopter captures a week later.
+This was done to address a concern with small numbers of uncollared bears seen in the last 2 surveys, a possible indication of sighting heterogeneity that would bias population estimates (see Discussion section).
 After a weather delay, we completed the final survey on 1 June.

 Bears captured and seen each day are shown in Table 1.
 Results using the Immigration-Emigration Joint Hypergeometric Estimator (IEJHE) described by White (1996) and Miller et al. (1997) are given in Table 2.
-The average densities of independent bears, bears >2 years old, and all bears during the 5 survey days were 21.3 (95% CI = 18.3-25.9), 21.6 (18.47-26.3), and 27.49 (25.2-30.7).
+The average densities of independent bears, bears $\geq 2$ years old, and all bears during the 5 survey days were 21.3 (95% CI = 18.3-25.9), 21.6 (18.7-26.3), and 27.49 (25.2-30.7).
 Miller et al. (1997) discussed the merits of each categorization.
 All have some tendency to underestimate variability expressed by 95% confidence intervals, especially due to the dependence of certain observations (e.g., sibling groups, sows with 2-year-old cubs, and sows with younger cubs).
-The density of brown bears in the Nelchina Study Area seems very similar to that in southeastern Unit 13E, where Miller (1995) performed a CMR estimation in 1995, and is among the higher estimates for brown bears in Interior and northern Alaska (Miller et al. 1997).
+The density of independent brown bears in the Nelchina Study Area appears to be very similar to that in southeastern GMU 13E, where Miller (1995) performed a CMR estimation in 1995, and is among the higher estimates for brown bears in Interior and northern Alaska (Miller et al. 1997).

 Search intensity and bears seen per hour of search time on each survey day are shown in Table 3.
-Search parameters from the 4 most recent CMR estimates in Unit 13 are compared in Table 4.
+Search parameters from the 4 most recent CMR estimates in GMU 13 are compared in Table 4.
 Sighting probability of marked bears was somewhat better than that for the Middle Susitna study area, which contains more extensive stands of boreal forest than the Nelchina Study Area, but not as high as the Upper Susitna, which contains more open habitat.
-Search intensity for this study was less than the others but produced more bears seen per hour of search time.
+Search intensity for this study was less than the others, but produced more bears seen per hour of search time.